-Based upon the Company's review of the insider reports filed with System for Electronic Disclosure by Insiders ("SEDI") with respect to Fresnillo and its affiliates, and filed on the SEC's EDGAR system with respect to BlackRock, Inc. ("BlackRock") and Tocqueville Asset Management L.P. ("Tocqueville") and their respective affiliates, as at the date of this AIF, the Company believes that each holds approximately 11.4%, 16.5% and 8.4%, respectively, of the Company's Common Shares.
-Accordingly, Fresnillo, BlackRock and Tocqueville, either in unison and/or individually, may have significant influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders of the Company for approval, including business combinations and any proposed sale of all or substantially all of the Company's assets.
-Unless full participation of shareholders takes place in such shareholder meetings, Fresnillo, BlackRock and/or Toqueville may be able to approve on its own, or effectively prevent the approval, of any such significant corporate transactions.
+Based upon the Company's review of the insider reports filed with System for Electronic Disclosure by Insiders ("SEDI") with respect to Fresnillo and Sprott Asset Management L.P., Sprott Asset Management USA, Inc, and Sprott Global Resource Investments Ltd., (collectively "Sprott") and their respective affiliates, as at the date of this AIF, the Company believes that each holds approximately 11.26% and 10.61% respectively, of the Company's Common Shares.
+Accordingly, Fresnillo and Sprott, either in unison and/or individually, may have significant influence in determining the outcome of any corporate transaction or other matter submitted to the shareholders of the Company for approval, including business combinations and any proposed sale of all or substantially all of the Company's assets.
+Unless full participation of a number of shareholders takes place in such shareholder meetings, Fresnillo and/or Sprott may be able to approve on its own, or effectively prevent the approval, of any such significant corporate transactions.

-Further, the significant ownership of Common Shares by Fresnillo, BlackRock and Toqueville may affect the market price and liquidity of the Common Shares.
+Further, the significant ownership of Common Shares by Fresnillo and Sprott may affect the market price and liquidity of the Common Shares.
 The effect of these rights and their influence may impact the price that investors are willing to pay for Common Shares.
 If any of these parties sells a substantial number of Common Shares in the public market, the market price of the shares could decrease.